 To adopt all measures, the starting point is that the transition remains feasible and affordable for everyone.
 For instance, the costs must be affordable by households.
 The competitive position of companies and thus the jobs must also be preserved.
 The burden must be distributed fairly in order to keep the support for the transition.
 The distribution issue is pre-eminently a political issue.
 In 2019 Government and Parliament have to make clear and fair choices in the distribution of benefits and costs.
 An extra CO2 tax for industry is part of this fair distribution.

 Table 1 shows the estimated available energy sources as of June 2020.

 TABLE 1.
 ESTIMATED AVAILABLE ENERGY SOURCES

-* Solid, Liquid: Million tons; Gas: Billion m3; Uranium: Metric tons; Hydro, Renewable: TW
+* Solid, Liquid: Million tons; Gas: Billion m3; Uranium: Metric tons; Other Renewables in produced EJ/year;

 Table 2 provides information on the historical growth rates of total primary energy consumption and energy production.